tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 ![cluster choice, without text](https://github.com/user-attachments/assets/a75a5f74-028a-49d1-972c-e0a57285fa1a)

 The resulting parameter choices are shown below:
-1. We take into account columns with textual responses and split the data into 2 clasters:
+1. We take into account columns with textual responses and split the data into 2 clusters:
 ```json
   "AdditionalParamters": {
      "with_text_columns": 1